NexiusTailer/Nex-AC/README.md

 > * Returns `1 (true)` if the function executed successfully or `0 (false)` if the player is not connected

 #### AntiCheatGetVehicleVelocity(vehicleid, &Float:x, &Float:y, &Float:z)
-> Use to get the velocity of a vehicle
+> Use to get the velocity of a vehicle (according to anticheat data)
 > * `vehicleid` - The ID of the vehicle to get the velocity of
 > * `&Float:x` - A variable to store the x velocity in, passed by reference
 > * `&Float:y` - A variable to store the y velocity in, passed by reference